 Now the good news - Coventry Way volunteers tells me that they are going to install gates at each end of the footbridge just south of Birchley Hays Wood.
 They have built a board walk across a muddy section in the riding paddock and intend putting in a kissing gate as you exit the fields onto the lane at Eaves Green.

 You will have heard, or read in the minutes of the steady progress we are making towards our goal of a stile free route.
-I will be asking you to do another survey in spring 2011, prior to our AGM, so we can accurately measure our progress.
+I will be asking you to do another survey, prior to our AGM, so we can accurately measure our progress.

 Through my dealings with the Authorities on your behalf I know how much they respect and value the work you all do.
 The Association benefits from this goodwill you have brought us by their response to the issues we raise with them.